aohibbard/teamshare-react/README.md

 # TEAMSHARE README

 Welcome!
-We are so glad you're here!
+We are so glad you're here.

 This is the front end of TeamShare.
 You're welcome to click below for the back end: